The simple answer would be a big “NO”

 6. Don’t close your credit cards after paying off

 As you pay off your credit cards, you might think of closing them so that you will never be tempted to incur huge balances on them again.

-However, closing too many credit cards within a little time gap can create a red flag on your credit card report.
+However, closing too many credit cards within a short time gap can create a red flag on your credit card report.

-A better option would be waiting for a few months before closing each card.
+A better option would be to wait for a few months before closing each card.
 For example,6 months or so.
-Closing several credit cards, especially the older cards, in a short period of time, can give creditors the indication that you are having a financial hardship and can’t afford to maintain multiple credit cards.
-Apart from that, closing old cards also remove a good credit history from your credit report.
+Closing several credit cards, especially older cards, in a short period of time can give creditors an indication that you are having financial hardship and can’t afford to maintain multiple credit cards.
+Apart from that, closing old cards also removes a good credit history from your credit report.